cblacktech/scanned_pdf_sorter/README.rst

 Notes
 =====

+- If you want a custom window icon, have a ``.png`` file in the same directory that you are launching your application from
+- Due to not having access to a Mac computer for testing purposes, Mac OS is not supported
 - Complete Windows installation instructions is a work in progress
-- Due to not having access to a Mac computer for testing purposes, Mac OS is not supported

 =======
 Authors